 Additionally, the guidelines outlined above are for specific mortgage programs and lenders may apply their own, more challenging internal underwriting requirements called lender overlays.
 In some cases a lender may require you to payoff a charge off to qualify for a mortgage even though the program guidelines do not require this.

-You can also use the FREEandCLEAR Lender Directory to search by lender and loan program.
+Use the FREEandCLEAR Lender Directory to search by lender and loan program.
 For example, you can search for lenders in your state that offer programs for credit-challenged borrowers.